Acute rheumatic fever: Clinical manifestations and diagnosis

 - Duke University Medical Center

-Acute rheumatic fever (ARF) is a nonsuppurative sequela that occurs two to four weeks following group A Streptococcus pharyngitis and may consist of arthritis, carditis, chorea, erythema marginatum, and subcutaneous nodules.
+Acute rheumatic fever (ARF) is a nonsuppurative sequela that occurs two to four weeks following group A Streptococcus (GAS) pharyngitis and may consist of arthritis, carditis, chorea, erythema marginatum, and subcutaneous nodules.
 Damage to cardiac valves may be chronic and progressive, resulting in cardiac decompensation.

 The clinical manifestations and diagnosis of ARF are reviewed here.
 The epidemiology, pathogenesis, treatment, and prevention of this disorder are presented separately.
 (See "Acute rheumatic fever: Epidemiology and pathogenesis" and "Acute rheumatic fever: Treatment and prevention".)